nazmulweb/link-sharing/README.md

 ## 6. Seed the Database

-If you have seeders set up, you can populate your database with initial data using the following command:
+You can populate your database with initial data using the following command:

     php artisan db:seed